 - Are they having one to one meetings with their managers to review their progress

 The usage graph indicates when issues, goals, tasks and updates are performed across your organisation.
-This graph can be useful in highlighting your people’s usage habits.
+This graph can be useful in highlighting your people’s usage habits over time.

 The example below is somewhat different.
 New goals are being added to Cascade (with a peak on new goals being created in late May), but people don’t seem to be using Cascade’s features to manage and update those goals.
 This could indicate a lack of engagement with the execution aspect of the this organisation’s strategic plan.

-After looking at your high level information you can zero-in on teams, business units and even individuals.
+After looking at your high-level information you can zero-in on teams, business units, and even individuals.
 All information in the Engagement report can be searched, sorted and filtered.
-When you select a filter the engagement report will provide you with a health status for that specific data set.
-The health status can be compared to your entire organisation or on a group by group basis.
-Many organisations will find that particular business units or teams have a much stronger engagement with your strategy than others.
-This is something that you can then address in those teams using our suggestions below.
+When you select a filter the Engagement Report will provide you with a health status for that specific data set.
+You can even export the displayed data to CSV for more in-depth analysis outside of Cascade as needed.

 Reminders are a great way to encourage people to engage with your plan.
-We have prepared a few reminders in your Cascade system already but you can add as many more as you like.
-Reminders will trigger emails at certain times to have people login to the system and update their goals, read about changes to the strategy, etc. You can setup reminders by going to the tab with Your Name>Settings>Reminders.
-Here are a few examples:
+We have prepared a few reminders in your Cascade system already, but you can add as many more as you like.
+Reminders will trigger emails at certain times to have people login to the system and update their goals, read about changes to the strategy, etc...

 Asking for your people’s feedback is a great way to drive engagement and connect them to the strategy.
 Launching surveys regularly helps give an incentive to login, update goals and share opinions.
-Once again we’ve prepared some surveys for you to launch in the system already, but feel free to create your own too:
+There are plenty of strong free survey tools out there, such as Google Forms.

 3) Incorporate Cascade into existing activities

 If you currently already run weekly team meetings or have 1:1 meetings – Cascade can be used to facilitate them.
-Team or personal snapshots can be used as an agenda for meetings and are perfect for gaining a sense of how your people are handing their deliverables within the strategy.
-Using Cascade’s snapshots can also save people time when preparing for team meetings and they already contain much of the same information that is typically shared at these sessions.
-Managers can encourage their people to login and update Cascade just before the meeting, then use Cascade as the ‘source of truth’ for the meeting itself.
+Snapshot reports can be used as an agenda for meetings and are perfect for gaining a sense of how your people are handing their deliverables within the strategy.
+Managers should encourage their direct reports to login and update Cascade just before the meeting, and then use Cascade as the ‘source of truth’ for the meeting itself.

 4) Setup some ‘shared’ dashboards